 For filing any non-central indexing system instrument, $10.00.

-For making certified copies of any recorded instrument or filed non-central indexing system instrument, the charge is $5.00 for the first page and $2.00 for each additional page.
-For making a non-central indexing system.
+For making certified copies of any recorded instrument, the charge is $5.00 for the first page and $2.00 for each additional page.

 The County Recorder may establish procedures for providing access for duplicating records under the county recorders control.
 Such records include paper, Photostat, microfilm, microfiche and electronic or computer generated instruments created by governmental employees.

 Duplicate County Recorders records stored off-site as a security measure are not accessible for reproduction.

 There is a filing fee of $10.00 for documents that are filed rather than recorded.